 - You can take valaciclovir with or without food.

-- Drink plenty of water while taking valaciclovir, to keep your kidneys working well (unless your doctor advises you otherwise).
+- Drink plenty of water while taking valaciclovir to keep your kidneys working well (unless your doctor advises you otherwise).
 This is especially important for older adults.

 Possible side effects

-Like all medicines, valaciclovir can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body gets used to the new medicine.
+Like all medicines, valaciclovir can cause side effects, although not everyone gets them.
+Often side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|

 Valaciclovir may interact with a few medications and herbal supplements, so check with your doctor or pharmacist before starting valaciclovir or before starting any new medicines.

-The following links provide further information on valaciclovir.
+The following links have more information on valaciclovir.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.